 Previous session: The previous session was held on 17 June.
 Summary of the session is available on https://hasgeek.com/fifthelephant/making-data-science-work-3/

-About the organizers: The Fifth Elephant is a platform for practitioners working with data (anywhere from ingestion, to its application in data science for different use cases) to showcase their work and to collaborate.
+About the series producer: The Fifth Elephant is platform for practitioners working with data (engineering, to application of data science for different use cases) to showcase their work and to collaborate.

 For further inquiries, contact 7676332020 or write to email@example.com